Blake Barclay is a student at Harvard College and can tutor all subjects in ACT and SAT as well as AP Exams.

 Zachary graduated from the International Baccalaureate program at Pensacola High School.
 After graduating high school he attended The Georgia Institute of Technology where he studied Industrial Systems Engineering.
-After leaving college Zachary returned to Pensacola to work at Avalex Technologies in Gulf Breeze.
-Zachary currently works at Gulf States Automation.
-Zach has many hours of tutoring experience through organizations such as National Honor Society, Georgia Tech Housing, and Phi Sigma Pi as well as private tutoring at the high school and college level.
+After leaving college Zachary returned to Pensacola working at Avalex Technologies, Leapforce, and Gulf States Automation before pursuing a full time career in Education.
+He is currently employed as a Math and Science teacher at Creative Learning Academy.
+Zach has thousands of hours of tutoring experience through charitable organizations such as National Honor Society, Georgia Tech Peer Leaders, and Phi Sigma Pi as well as professional tutoring at the middle school, high school, and college level.

 Mary Katherine graduated from the University of Louisiana at Lafayette in 2016 with a Bachelors in Petroleum Engineering and minors in Math and Geology.
 She worked as a Frac/Acid Engineer for Halliburton in Shreveport, Louisiana before getting married and moving to Gulf Breeze.
 She currently teaches Algebra I, Pre-Calculus, and AP Calculus at Pensacola Catholic High School and is pursuing her Masters in Mathematics at the University of West Florida.